sguox002/leetcode/leetcode-all.md

 ->>
 <<-40	Combination Sum II    		49.4%	Medium
-input is unique, each number can be used only once, return all combinations. backtrack.
+input is unique, each number can be used only once, return all combinations. backtrack. advance pointer.
 ->>
 <<-39	Combination Sum    		58.1%	Medium
-input is unique, each number can be reused. return all possible combination with sum==target. backtrack.
+input is unique, each number can be reused. return all possible combination with sum==target. do not need to advance pointer. backtrack.
 ->>